Maleagi Ngarizemo

 Maleagi Ngarizemo (born 21 June 1979) is a retired Namibian footballer.

-Career
+Club career

 Nagrizemo has played for Mydatjies, United Africa Tigers, Phungo All Stars and African Stars F.C. in Namibia and South Africa for F.C.
 Cape Town and Black Leopards.

 In 2010, he joined North York Astros in the Canadian Soccer League.

 International career

 Ngarizemo is a member of the Namibia national football team since 2001 and played with the team at the 2008 Africa Cup of Nations.